 In 2013, Kate and Josh graduated from high school and were off to college.
 Kayla and Candice were both employed locally and comfortable in an apartment together.
 With an empty nest and encouragement from her son Josh, Nancy decided to pursue a lifelong desire to attend and study at Seminary.
 She enrolled at Moody Theological Seminary pursuing a Masters Degree in Intercultural and Urban Studies.
 In May of 2014 she had a divinely orchestrated introduction to fellow Moody student Joseph Wainaina, who was from Kenya.
 Joseph and his wife Jane and the Sell couple became friends and discussed the Wainaina’s plans to return to Kenya and open a school to train pastors.
 After Joseph’s graduation in 2015 the Wainainas settled in Maai Mahiu to open his school for pastors, where he offers formal training to pastors from throughout Kenya.

 In 2015, Nancy and Kevin joined a team that was going to Kenya to help setup and open Joseph’s school, Word of Truth Christian Resource and Training Center.
 Nancy was also given the opportunity to guest teach coursework, seminars and workshops at the school.
 In 2016, during a follow-up visit, the calling for the Sells became stronger and clearer.
 They were drawn to the area located up the mountain behind the school that Joseph had founded.
 On the mountain, Nancy and Kevin teamed up with Pastor Francis Waweru and spent time understanding the culture, the people, and the needs in these communities located in this area.
-Through observation and discussions with local residents and leaders, the Sells realized that the call was to partner with the community to develop a center to facilitate the offering of vocational and life-skill training and holistic care to provide opportunities for increased revenue generation and personal development in these isolated communities on the mountain.
+Through observation and discussions with local residents and leaders, the Sells realized that the call was to partner with the community to develop opportunities to offer vocational and life-skill training that will result in opportunities for increased revenue generation and personal development in these isolated communities on the mountain.

 Kevin and Nancy’s work with Hearts of Hope was recently featured in a FCA corporate employee spotlight video.
 You can view the video here.